orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control-~-Setup.md

         name="oxf.fr.authentication.container.roles"
         value="form-builder-hr form-builder-finance"/>
     ```
+    Header names are split on commas, pipes, and white space (based on the regular expression `,|\s+`).
-    [SINCE Orbeon Forms 4.9] By default, the `oxf.fr.authentication.container.roles` property splits header names on commas, pipes, and white space.
-This can be overridden with the following property:
+    [SINCE Orbeon Forms 4.9] The splitting of header names can be overridden with the following property:

     ```xml
     <property